 Stone crab is one of the most economically valuable commercial fisheries in Florida.
 The 2010 state harvest was worth an estimated $23.8 million.

 Stone crab claws are smooth and rounded.
 The shells turn bright orange when cooked; the tips remain black.
-Raw meat is grayish; cooked is white.
+Raw meat is grayish, but turns white when cooked.
 The meat resembles lobster in appearance and tastes like a cross between crab and lobster—sweet, mild, and firm.
 The United States is the only supplier of stone crab claws.
-(Seafood Business, 2011)

 Of special note are claws called "floaters,” from crabs that have molted recently and are not completely filled with meat.
 When cooked these claws float to the top, hence the name.
 They are easy to spot before cooking, as they are much lighter and the shell is often much thinner.
 Sometimes you’ll see them for sale at a greatly reduced price since they do not contain nearly as much meat.
 Floaters are not sold to restaurants or sold retail without being clearly identified.
 (Florida Sea Grant)